lomaxap/lomaxrx.github.io/src/pages/projects/affordable-housing-applications.md

 According to [NTEN's 2017 survey](https://www.nten.org/wp-content/uploads/2017/05/Staffing_Report2016_v13.pdf), most nonprofits are doing pretty well with tech.
 70% are happy with their current information systems, and most of those have at least 1 FTE dedicated to maintaining it.

-Going through this process with Bread, **I've come to think that that if we solve very specific problems with standalone, siloed apps, we miss an opportunity for other nonprofits to integrate what we've built more seamlessly into their existing business processes.**
+Going through this process with Bread, **I've come to think that if we solve very specific problems with standalone, siloed apps, we miss an opportunity for other nonprofits to integrate what we've built more seamlessly into their existing business processes.**

 I'm imagining a future with tech-enabled nonprofits solving the problems they know how to and are good at solving, generalizing that solution as software, and making the service available to others as a series of microservices.
 Like Google's APIs, but for human services needs.